-Guitar Chalk is committed to providing informative, actionable and distinguished content to our audience that details concrete and determinable solutions to problems they might be facing.
+Guitar Chalk is committed to providing informative, actionable and distinguished content to our audience that details concrete solutions to problems they might be facing.
 Our sponsored content should do the same.

-Recently we've been making a conscious effort to avoid the "product review" model for our sponsored content in favor of providing a more actionable how-to or case study, similar to the rest of the content on our site.
+In April of 2017, we made it formal policy to avoid the "product review" model for sponsored content in favor of providing a more actionable how-to or case study, similar to the rest of the content on our site.

 This has a few implications.
 Namely, it's that sponsored content is not an advertisement, marketing copy or review.